AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 - **BROKEN**: Benchmark doesn't compile, or crashes when run.
 - **SLOWDOWN**: Benchmark gets slower as number of threads increases.
 - **SLOWLORIS**: Benchmark scales as the number of threads increases, but the absolute performance is not acceptable compared with equivalent versions using immutable Data.Vectors.
+We do not have a setup in which the parallel version runs faster than the sequential reference version.
+Increasing the number of threads makes it faster, but not fast enough.

 # Benchmark machine